Fast, effortless and 100% online. Learn more

 Before 2017: The interest for your mortgage was 100% deductible.
-Since most landlords have interest-only mortgages (where you pay only the interest each month and the price of the property at the end of the period), you could basically claim all mortgage repayments.
+Since most individual landlords have interest-only mortgages, you could basically claim all mortgage repayments.
+That’s because you pay only the interest each month and the price of the property at the end of the period.

 Tax Year | Mortgage interest deductible 100% | Deductible at a 20% tax credit |